jgyy/docker42/README.md

 ├── docker-compose.yml  # Container orchestration
 ├── Makefile            # Build commands
 ├── README.md           # This file
-└── [your libft files]  # Your project files
+└── [your projects]     # Your project files
 ```

 ## Notes

-- All your project files are automatically mounted in the container
+- All project files are mounted in `/home/developer/workspace`
-- Changes made inside the container persist on your host system
+- Changes persist on your host system
-- The container runs as user 'libft' (not root) for security
+- Container runs as `developer` user (not root)
-- Container includes all standard C libraries and development tools
+- Docker socket is mounted for containerized builds
+- Multiple ports exposed for various development servers